Luoq1-Xu/Stuff/FINALPROJECT-USETHEFOLDER/README.md

 ### Graphics
 To keep simple, I used coloured images for the hitter and the batter, while everything else is basically rendered in black and white.

 The strikezone and home plate are rendered simply using the built in pygame draw function.
 The strikezone is a simple Rect and the homeplate is a polygon.
+The strikezone is also toggleable, for the player's preference.
+Generally, having the strikezone on makes it easier to determine whether a ball will be a ball or a strike.

 For the ball, I used the pygame draw function to draw a circle that increases in size as time passes and it "approaches" the plate to give the illusion that it is getting closer.
 I thought about bliting an actual image of the baseball onto the screen but found it very difficult because I would need to have